cmarincia/ketansingh.me/content/posts/llvm.md

 ## LLVM IR

 LLVM IR is a low-level intermediate representation used by the LLVM compiler framework.
-LLVM has static single assignment form ([SSA](https://en.wikipedia.org/wiki/Static_single-assignment_form)).
-GCC also has IR called GIMPLE but it is not easy to work with as it's more tighly coupled to the compiler implementation.
-LLVM also has a great API(s) available in different programming langauges via libraries which makes it a delight to work with.
+LLVM has a static single assignment form ([SSA](https://en.wikipedia.org/wiki/Static_single-assignment_form)).
+GCC also has IR called GIMPLE, but it is not easy to work with as it's more tightly coupled to the compiler implementation.
+LLVM also has a great API(s) available in different programming languages via libraries which makes it a delight to work with.

 ### IR Structure